maryruthven/web-page-replay/documentation/GettingStarted.md

 ```

 One way to install the public key on iOS is to serve the certificate then visit that
 page with a ".crt" extension.
-A dialog to install the certificate will pop up and
+A dialog to install the certificate will pop up then
-then click install.
+click install.

 # Troubleshooting